MA Sustainable Development

 Introducing MA Sustainable Development

-Sustainable development refers to the challenges of reducing global inequalities and improving wellbeing.
-It is also about reducing threats to the Earth's systems from industrialised production and consumption.
+Sustainable development has come to refer to the challenges of balancing the need to reduce global inequalities with reducing threats to the planet's systems from industrialised production and consumption.

 - how societies organise social, economic and political activity

-- the social consequences of current ways of living
+- the social and environmental consequences of current ways of living

 - patterns of development

 Alongside this, you will have access to a wide range of optional courses to complement and broaden your learning.
-There are options for students wishing to pursue scientific perspectives on sustainable development, but these are not compulsory.
+Our programme is primarily social science although there are options for students wishing to pursue natural scientific perspectives on sustainable development.
+These are not compulsory.

 Alongside core courses in Sustainable Development, you will choose 1-2 main subject areas.